qualification environment.

 QValor is in active development with early adopter partners.
 Agencies and organizations that engage now are entering as pilot partners with direct access to the product team.
 General commercial availability follows SHOT Show 2027.

-No. QV LE, QV Ops, QV Federal, and QV Global all run on existing smartphones used by instructors.
-Hardware (QV Station, QV Portable) is an optional extension for ranges and agencies that want automated shot detection in addition to the record platform.
+No. QV LE, QV FBI, QV Ops, and QV Global all run on existing smartphones used by instructors.
+Hardware, including QV Station and QV Portable, is an optional extension for ranges and agencies that want automated target capture or fixed-lane deployment in addition to the record platform.

-QV LE supports configurable agency standards including Florida CJSTC, IALEFI, and custom courses of fire.
-QV Federal supports QIT-97 and QIT-99 format workflows.
+QV LE supports configurable agency standards including Florida CJSTC, IALEFI, and custom courses of fire, with target support for B27, B21, QIT-97, QIT-99, and custom formats.
+QV FBI supports locked QIT-99 qualification documentation.
 QV Ops supports state-specific armed security qualification requirements.
 QV Global supports printable target deployment with custom zone definitions.

 QValor is designed to align with CJIS security policy requirements — including AES-256 encryption, MFA, RBAC, and comprehensive access logging.
 The platform includes a HIPAA-ready medical accommodation data model with separately keyed encryption.
 A full security architecture briefing is available for IT and procurement teams.

-QV Global requires only smartphones (instructor and supervisor) and locally printable targets — no imported hardware, no proprietary consumables, and no fixed lane infrastructure.
-The v3 mobile app and web console are available in Spanish for Latin American deployment.
+QV Global requires only smartphones and locally printable targets — no imported hardware, no proprietary consumables, and no fixed lane infrastructure.
+The platform supports configurable qualification templates, country-specific terminology, and multilingual deployment.
+Spanish is the initial supported interface language for Latin American programs, with additional language support available for regional and country-specific deployments.